doruo/doruo/README.md

 <!-- presentation -->

 - 👀 I’m interested in programming, niche games and music.
-- 🌱 I’m currently working on a [Game of Life in Go](https://github.com/doruo/game-of-life), and collaborating on [anime-sama-downloader project](https://github.com/doruo/anime-sama-downloader) in vanilla JS.
+- 🌱 I’m currently working on a [Game of Life in Go](https://github.com/doruo/game-of-life), and collaborating on [anime-sama-downloader project](https://github.com/doruo/anime-sama-downloader).
 - 📫 You can reach me by my [pro mail](mailto:marc.antonio.haye.pro@gmail.com).

 ##